24 Playing Out

 It was at Bimbo’s house that he, Kevin and I made Zulu shields out of cardboard.
 Painting a few dashes of black or white on them was desirable, but a small pot of yellow paint was all we could find and there was no time to wait for the shields to dry.
 Itching to play, we went straight out onto the grass front that led over to Beechings Way for an exciting game of Zulu, unconcerned that we all ended up with paint on our fingers.

-Bimbo was the owner of a huge collection of comics and when he decided to part with his old ones, Kevin and I were the thrilled beneficiaries.
+Bimbo was the owner of a huge collection of comics and when he decided to part with some, Kevin and I were the thrilled beneficiaries.
 Not Beanos or Dandys and the like, but comics like Valiant, Hotspur, Victor and Hornet for older boys like us.
 Thus, Kevin and I left Bim’s house with a bundle of comics each that we vowed to swap once we’d read them.
 Alas, though I got my bundle home and stashed it behind the settee, there would be no enjoyment.
 Dad, who considered comics to be a fire hazard, got to them first and binned them.
 Damn!

 As always, big chunks of most weekends were spent at Kevin’s home on Waltham Road, where many hours were spent re-enacting famous battles with our toy soldiers.
 These battles were fought mostly in the living room… if his brother’s pop group weren’t rehearsing in there.
 The Saints, as they called themselves, were Twydall’s version of The Shadows and in Will Youden, they had their very own Hank Marvin lookalike.